AutoClaw

 Hosting Options for OpenClaw

-OpenClaw can run almost anywhere: your laptop, a cheap VPS, a serverless platform, or a home server.
+OpenClaw can run almost anywhere: your laptop, a cheap VPS, a managed cloud platform, or a home server.
 This playbook compares the most common options so you can pick the right fit for your use case.

 Quick comparison